Understanding the Fundamentals

 The deadline for filing a tax return is by April 30 of the following year.

 If you are expecting a refund, you can file before April 30 to get your refund sooner.
-If you expect to owe additional money, you can file before April 30, but you may want to post-date your cheque until April 30 to delay the payment until it is legally required.
+If you expect to owe additional money, you can file before April 30, but you may want to post-date your cheque or online payment until April 30 to delay the payment until it is legally required.

 What is the filing deadline if I am self-employed?